Tips for dining out for those with high blood pressure

 Nevertheless, to at least provide you with a little dining pleasure, here are a few tips for dining out for those with high blood pressure.

-Herbs, like oregano and sage, also blend beautifully into many meals, and produce-based flavours like garlic, onion powder and lemon can provide a nice hit of flavour without upping the sodium.
+Herbs, like oregano and sage, also blend beautifully into many meals and produce-based flavours like garlic, onion powder and lemon, which can provide a nice hit of flavour without upping the sodium.
+Ask your waiter.

 Order the right foods